 In 1958 Rabbi Bear Garfinkle passed away.
 In the early 1970s The Lubavitcher Rebbe sent Rabbi Chaim and Leah Drizin to open a Chabad house in Berkeley serving as the Chabad headquarters in the Bay Area.

-In the early 1980’s Chabad houses have gradually spread all across the bay area with a new centers in S. Francisco (Rabbi Langer), Palo Alto (Rabbi Levin) and San Rafael (Rabbi Dalfin) in addition to Berkeley (Rabbi Ferris).
+In the early 1980’s Chabad houses have gradually spread all across the bay area with a new centers in S. Francisco – Rabbi Yosef & Hinda Langer; Palo Alto – Rabbi Yosef & Dina Levin; and San Rafael – Rabbi Chaim Dalfin; in addition to Berkeley – Rabbi Yehudah & Miriam Ferris.

 Chabad has continued to operate in Oakland and in it’s various synagogues and Talmud Torahs through 2000.